Toscano (wrestler): Professional wrestling career

 Toscano made his in-ring debut on November 27, 1993, after being trained by local Monterrey trainer Blue Fish.
 He initially adopted the ring name Babe Toscano (sometimes "Baby Toscano"), working for the local Federacion International de Lucha Libre (FILL) promotion.
 By 1995 Toscano, Humberto Garza Jr., and El Region defeated Los Ku Klux Klan in a Lucha de Apuestas to unmask them, and then followed up with another victory a week later that forced Los Ku Klux Klan to be shaved bald as a result of losing a second Lucha de Apuestas match.

 Promo Azteca (1996–1997)

 By late 1996, Toscano began working for Promo Azteca.
 Initially, he wrestled as "El Zorro", based on the fictional Zorro vigilante.
 The character was shortlived and soon after Jesús Martínez took over the role of El Zorro.
 Once he gave up the El Zorro character, he began working as "Tarzan Boy", a mid-card tecnico character.

 World Wrestling Federation (1998–1999)

 Toscano was one of several Mexican wrestlers who worked for the World Wrestling Federation's (WWF) Super Astros television program.
 He was billed as "Armando Fernandez", portraying a variation of his Latin heart-throb character.
 His first match took place on August 24, 1998, as he defeated Sho Funaki, in a dark match before Shotgun Saturday Night.
 His last match for the WWF was on March 15, 1999, as he defeated El Bandido on a Super Astros match.

+His departure from WWE is due to the cancellation of the Super Astros program given that the company was dealing with the lawsuit from Owen Hart's wife due to his death and said company chose to end the program.